Working with others

 We all have a part to play

 Our partner agencies are powerful allies.
-From government agencies such as Police, the Ministry of Health, NGOs (like charities) to local bodies and businesses – we all have a part to play.
-Together we can ensure that at-risk children receive the right kind of support in every area of their lives.
+These range from iwi and government agencies such as Police, the Ministry of Health, NGOs (like charities) to community groups, local bodies and businesses – we all have a part to play.